gt3389b/rtty_docker/README.md

-Docker compose for rtty and rttys.
+# Docker compose for rtty and rttys

 ## Start the containers (client and server)
 ```